pytorch/pytorch.github.io/_get_started/pytorch.md

 A compiled mode is opaque and hard to debug.
 You will have questions such as:

-- why is my program crashing in compiled mode?
+- Why is my program crashing in compiled mode?
-- is compiled mode as accurate as eager mode?
+- Is compiled mode as accurate as eager mode?
-- why am I not seeing speedups?
+- Why am I not seeing speedups?

 If compiled mode produces an error or a crash or diverging results from eager mode (beyond machine precision limits), it is very unlikely that it is your code’s fault.
 However, understanding what piece of code is the reason for the bug is useful.